era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Pre-reads its lexical extent to find matching brackets.
 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

-Processes the given declaration (which may perform multiple declarations using `declare`) as its own lexical unit, using the same outer scope as the current lexical unit's outer scope.
+Processes the given declaration (which may perform multiple declarations using `declare`) as its own lexical unit, using nearly the same outer scope as the current lexical unit's outer scope, but with the inner scope binding changed so as to refer to this inner lexical unit's definitions.

-Reads the given export metadata terms using that lexical unit's outer scope, and spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.
+Reads the given export metadata terms using the inner lexical unit's outer scope, and spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.

 Concurrently looks up each of the things it promised to define and defines it.